Trek5200/liftoff-assignments/P2-Project_Outline/README.md

 - Google Maps API
 ### What the Team Will Need to Learn
 - How to interact with Google maps to display multiple pins and select a pin to add to a list
-- Everything already learned and misplaced in our scattered brains
+- Everything already learned and misplaced in our jam-packed brains
 ### Project Tracker
 - https://trello.com/b/iW4dvJnj/water-garden-tour-app
 ### References